-The Louisiana State Board of Medical Examiners issues temporary training permits to qualified postgraduate year I level trainees.
+The Louisiana State Board of Medical Examiners issues temporary training permits to qualified post-graduate year I level trainees.
 Temporary permits (Visiting Resident Permits) also may be issued for certain foreign medical graduates entering the U.S. on J-1 visas.
 Foreign citizen trainees must have standard Educational Commission for Foreign Medical Graduates (ECFMG) certification.
-They must pass the Foreign Medical Graduate Examination in the Medical Sciences (FEMGEMS) and the ECFMG English test.
 Rules and regulations regarding trainees with visas frequently change.
-Examples include which types of visa holders may do clinical training and issues regarding funding sources.
-When questions arise the GME Office will refer all questions to Ms. Rose Chatelain or her designee for final determination to be sure we are in compliance with all institutional, state and Federal rules and regulations.
+When questions regarding visas arise the GME Office will refer all questions to the LSUHSC Office of Governmental Relations for final determination to be sure we are in compliance with all institutional, state and Federal rules and regulations.